Who Is Painter Husain and What Are His Famous Artworks?

 His legacy also survives because his art invites interpretation.
 A horse in a Husain painting is never just a horse.
 A mother is never just one person.
 A mythological figure is never only about religion.
 Everything seems to point beyond itself.
 That layered quality is one reason collectors, scholars, and general audiences continue to return to his work.

-What Are the Famous Artworks of Painter Hussain?
+What Are the Famous Artworks of Painter Husain?

 Talking about the famous artworks of painter Hussain is slightly different from discussing artists known mainly for a few single masterpieces.
 Husain is widely remembered through both individual paintings and major recurring series.
 Much of his fame comes from bodies of work that captured certain themes with extraordinary force.